Connect with others who understand.

 Practice Good Sleep Hygiene

-It is important to follow a set sleep routine to fight insomnia.
-Following a sleep hygiene protocol may help improve the quality and amount of sleep, no matter the cause of insomnia.
+It’s important to follow a set sleep routine to fight insomnia.
+Following a sleep hygiene protocol may help improve your quality and amount of sleep, no matter the cause of insomnia.
 Sleep protocols suggested by the Leukemia & Lymphoma Society to fight insomnia include:

 • Relax before bed — Take a shower or warm bath, meditate, or put on calming music or sounds.